Mike Brey on Pflueger

 - Drive and dish to Bonzie Colson with 1:00 remaining broke a 70-70 tie in Notre Dame’s eventual 75-70 victory over Clemson.

-- Began the season with 11 consecutive games and 218 minutes without commiting a turnover.
+- Began the season with 11 consecutive games and 218 minutes without committing a turnover.
 The streak ended in the first half against Saint Peter’s.

 - Matched his career-high for three-point field goals in the victory over Fort Wayne, shooting 3-of-5 from three-point range for nine points, while also playing a season-high 26 minutes.

-- Posted career-highs for rebounds (five), assists (five) and blocks (three) in the victory over North Carolina A&T.
+- Posted season-highs for rebounds (five), assists (five) and blocks (three) in the victory over North Carolina A&T.

-- Returned to the lineup against Iowa and helped hold Hawkeyes leading scorer Peter Jok to 4-20 shooting and 15 points.
+- Returned to the lineup against Iowa and helped hold Hawkeyes’ leading scorer Peter Jok to 4-of-20 shooting and 15 points.

 - Did not play against Chicago State to rest bruised ribs suffered Nov.
 18 vs. Loyola Maryland.